davidmalcolm/jittest/README.rst

   [21] : R3 = R0 + R1;
   [22] : R0 = R3;
   [23] : RETURN(R0);

-(clearly plenty of optimizations are possible on this code).

 The aim is to support just-in-time compilation of these programs to machine code, though this aspect is still a work-in-progress.